-If a shielded electrical cable is used, the shielding should be connected to ground, not to 0 V. Only connect the shielding to one end of the electrical cable.
+If a shielded electrical cable is used, the shielding should be connected to ground, not to 0 V. Connect junction block 3 of the main display to ground.
+See Main display (DCU), junction blocks.
+Only connect the shielding to one end of the electrical cable.

 To provide good separation of the electromagnetic interference that can occur, some of the electrical cables can be routed separately from the others, e.g. the signal cable from a magnetic pulse sensor.

-Electrical cables for electric power supply must have a minimum cross section of 2.5 mm2.
+Electrical cables for power supply must be connected via a fuse of their own which is powered directly from the battery.
+Electrical cables to the main display must have a minimum cross section of 2.5 mm2.
+For the auxiliary display, the cable cross-sectional area must be at least 1.5 mm2.